PhyEdit: Towards Real-World Object Manipulation via Physically-Grounded Image Editing

 3D Transformation Module

-Given a source image IsrcI_\text{src}, object mask MoM_o, and transition vector Δpo\Delta\mathbf{p}_o, we predict depth DD and camera pose (R,t)(R, t), then edit the object directly in 3D space:
+Given a source image IsrcI_\text{src}, object mask MoM_o, and translation Δpo\Delta\mathbf{p}_o, we estimate depth DD and camera pose (R,t)(R, t), transform the masked object in 3D, and reproject it:

 Po=Unproj(Isrc,Mo,D,R,t),Po=Po+Δpo,Iprev=Proj(Po,R,t)\mathbf{P}_{o}=\operatorname{Unproj}(I_{\text{src}}, M_{o},D,R,t), \quad \mathbf{P}_{o}'=\mathbf{P}_{o}+\Delta\mathbf{p}_o, \quad I_{\text{prev}}=\operatorname{Proj}(\mathbf{P}'_o,R,t)